skiselev/intel-wildcard-88-motherboard/README.md

 Socket             | U5 - U7   | 16 pin DIP socket                             | 3        | Mouser [517-4816-3000-CP](https://www.mouser.com/ProductDetail/517-4816-3000-CP)
 Socket             | U8        | 14 pin DIP socket                             | 1        | Mouser [517-4814-3000-CP](https://www.mouser.com/ProductDetail/517-4814-3000-CP)

+## Software

-### Firmware
+### BIOS

 The BIOS binary files from The Leading Edge - Model D are provided in the [software](software/) directory of this repository.

-In addition, since the Wildcard 88 module uses [Faraday FE2010 or FE1020A chipsets](https://github.com/skiselev/micro_8088/blob/master/Documentation/Faraday-XT_Controller-FE2010A.md), the [8088 BIOS](https://github.com/skiselev/8088_bios) configured for these chipsets (e.g., Micro 8088 configuration) can be used instead.
-Note that since the Wildcard 88 module uses EPROM memory, the BIOS configuration utility will not work, so the BIOS configuration needs to be edited prior to programming the EPROM.
+Since the Wildcard 88 module uses [Faraday FE2010 or FE1020A chipsets](https://github.com/skiselev/micro_8088/blob/master/Documentation/Faraday-XT_Controller-FE2010A.md), the [8088 BIOS](https://github.com/skiselev/8088_bios) configured for these chipsets (e.g., Micro 8088 configuration) can be used instead.
+Note that the Wildcard 88 module uses an EPROM instead of a Flash ROM, therefore the BIOS configuration utility will not work.
+The BIOS configuration needs to be edited prior to programming the EPROM.

+### AT2XT Firmware

+The Wildcard 88 Motherboard integrates an AT2XT keyboard converter, implemented using PIC12F629 (U3).
+The firmware for this microcontroller is availabe from the [minuszerodegrees.net](http://minuszerodegrees.net/at2xtkb/XTATKEY_094.zip) and the [Vintage Computer Federation AT2XT page](https://forum.vcfed.org/index.php?threads/at2xt-keyboard-converter.26861/page-4#post-1242916).
+The HEX file with the firmware can be extracted from XTATKEY_094.zip.

 ## Red Tape